-In this article I’m going to explore those advantages keeping this in mind:
+In this post I am going to explore those advantages keeping this in mind:

-As I discussed in my article “The First Secret For Adding Humor To Speeches And Presentations”, the mechanisms for generating laughter are exactly the same whether a person is engaged in a casual conversation with friends, delivering a stand-up routine, teaching a class or giving a motivational speech.
+As I discussed in my article “The First Secret For Adding Humor To Speeches And Presentations”, the mechanisms for generating laughter are exactly the same whether a person is engaged in a casual conversation with friends, delivering a stand-up routine, teaching a class or giving a motivational presentation.

 So if the mechanisms for generating laughter are the same, how does public speaking have advantages over stand-up comedy?